munificent/craftinginterpreters/book/methods-and-initializers.md

 static type system -- before you can get to the point where you are making the computer do stuff.
 Dynamic languages only require you to learn the former.

-Eventually, programs gets big enough that the value of static analysis makes it worth the effort to learn that second static language, but the value proposition isn't as obvious at the outset.
+Eventually, programs get big enough that the value of static analysis pays for the effort to learn that second static language, but the value proposition isn't as obvious at the outset.

 </aside>